 After the war, manuscripts belonging to the Rothschild family began to be discovered in Berlin, in Neuschwanstien castle and in Berchtesgaden near the Austrian border.
 Hermann Goering, the number two man in Nazi Germany, was an art lover.
 In Berchtesgaden, Goering amassed a tremendous collection of works of art he stole throughout Europe.
 Some of the Rothschild family assets may have come into his possession.

 When the battles ended, the French army published a series of thick volumes with lists of items of art stolen by the Nazis during the war.
-The three Rothschild siblings sent lists of manuscripts which had been stolen from their collections, which can be seen in the seventh volume.
+The three Rothschild siblings sent lists of manuscripts stolen from their collections, which can be seen in the seventh volume.

 Years passed, and only some of the manuscripts were found and returned to James, Maurice and Miriam.

 In 1948 Dr. Fred Murphy bequeathed a Haggadah which had come into his possession to the rare books collection of Yale University.
-The University referred to the Haggadah as the “Murphy Haggadah”, named after its donor.
+The university came to refer to the manuscript as the “Murphy Haggadah”, after its donor.

 On the back page of the binding of the manuscript is a small simple stamp of the name William V. Black.
 The genealogy database website My Heritage shows that several soldiers with this name served in the Second World War.
 This Haggadah may have been found by an American soldier with this name (or another) who brought it back from Europe at the war’s end.
 Perhaps Professor Murphy received it from him.